 - the term of your agency agreement

-Don't however base your decision entirely on a percentage fee.
+Don't however base your decision entirely on a percentage fee alone.
 An unsuitable real estate agent can cost you more in the sale price than you would ever pay in commission fees.

-Real estate fees are charged the same whether you use a competent agent with substantial real estate experience or use a newly qualified, inexperienced, real estate agent although their portion of the commission may vary.
+Real estate fees are charged the same whether you use a competent agent with substantial real estate experience or use a newly qualified, inexperienced, real estate agent - although the saleperson's portion of the commission may vary.

 If you're looking at discounted real estate companies, watch out for other 'minimum marketing investments' charged up front and non-refundable.
 Pay attention to in-house systems or lack of that are required under the Real Estate Agents Act 2008 to protect you.

 How much do real estate agents get paid?

-Before you start negotiating with a real estate agent, be aware that each real estate company has its own structure for this.
+Before you start negotiating commission fees with a real estate agent, be aware that each real estate company has its own structure for this.